-“There is a message for Hepalonia,” Damal announces.
+“There is a message for Hepalonia,” Damal announces as he enters the kitchen.
 He regards the elf for a moment.
 “Can you read?”

 “Yes, of course,” Heppa replies.
 The scribe hands her a small crinkled piece of parchment that must have been crammed into Aderyn’s carrying tube.
 It is not a long thin sheet with fine, tiny writing like the message she sent.
 Heppa will study it more closely later, but for now she takes a quick glance.
 I will come at the start of summer.
 K. The handwriting is smaller than in the letter Kachen left them at the keep, and the ink is somewhat smudged.
 Presumably there was no scribing service at the other end of the communication, and Kachen did the best he could.

 “There’s a message for Heledd as well,” Damal tells Alric, “but I don’t think she should be dealing with these things in her current state.”

 Alric pointedly replies, “I think she would appreciate knowing what that says in her current state.”
 The quiet stare-off between them is tense but short.
 Damal cracks first and steps into Alric’s bedroom, pulling the door shut behind him.